-Tiber has been the soul of Rome from the beginning.
-And the symbiotic relationship between Rome and the river is continued through the centuries until today when Romans spend their summer Sundays on the banks.
-And every first of January braves perform a dive into its cold waters.
+The Tiber has been the soul of Rome from the beginning.
+And the symbiotic relationship between Rome and the river is continued throughout the centuries.
+Even today, Romans spend their summer Sundays on the banks.

 Ponte Sant'Angelo is absolutely unique.
 In 1535 Pope Clement VII placed statues of Apostles St. Peter and St.Paul at its entrance, to which were added those of four Evangelists and Patriarchs.
-In 1669 Pope Clement IX had made a new railing designed by Bernini.
-On which were placed ten statues of angels who bring instruments of the Passion.
+In 1669 Pope Clement IX had made a new railing designed by Berniniwhereby ten statues of angels were placed.

-With a Rome river cruise you can also sail near Marconi Bridge, 235 meters long and built between 1937 and 1955.
+With a Rome River Cruise, you can also sail near Marconi Bridge, which is 235 meters long and was built between 1937 and 1955.